AhmedYousriSobhi/CSE/quantumComputing/quantum-computing.md

 ---

 ## 3.7.
 Manipulating a Qubit - The X,Y and Z Gates
 In classical computing, we use logic gates to change the state.
 In quantum computing, we still have gates that we use to change the Qubit state.
-These gates are little different that the logic gates.
+These gates are little different that the logic gates.</br>

-There three quantum gates: X-Gate, Y-Gate, and Z-Gate
+There three quantum gates: X-Gate, Y-Gate, and Z-Gate. (called **Pauli Gates**)</br>

 **The X-Gate**</br>
 The X-gate flips the Qubit $\pi$ radians around the x-axis on the Bloch Sphere